i-adopt/usecase_analysis/README.md

 A core group of I-ADOPT members worked on this task in March 2020 and presented a highlight of the outcome at the [I-ADOPT session at RDA 15 Virtual Plenary](https://www.rd-alliance.org/group/vocabulary-services-ig-interoperable-descriptions-observable-property-terminology-wg-i-adopt-0) and can be browsed in slides 7-16 of this [presentation](https://docs.google.com/presentation/d/1u5iKwnTJdSpExJdrLR-xE2Cv3x3mGY-yM6kNc1xEav4/edit#slide=id.g713d01d5e9_2_45).

-We have so far identified a set of 14 use cases and 4 use case groups.
-The details can be seen in this [file](https://github.com/i-adopt/usecase_analysis/blob/master/UCG.csv).
+We have so far identified a set of 15 use cases and 4 use case groups.
+The details can be seen in this [file](https://github.com/i-adopt/usecase_analysis/blob/master/use_case_groups.csv).

 Please create an issue ticket if you want to start a discussion about any aspect of the user story to use case analysis or the content of the file.

-The use case labels are used to label the user stories submitted [here](https://github.com/i-adopt/users_stories/issues).
+The use cases are linked to their use stories in the user stories repo using the Use case name as label [here](https://github.com/i-adopt/users_stories/issues).